johanjaguardev/JohanWTF-Portfolio---Astro-Project/src/content/posts/astro-blog.md

 11. **Preview thumbnail**: Improve blog view to show a thumbnail.

+12. **Skills list**: Create skill List to be shown in each project.

 ## What's next

-1. **Skills list**: Create skill List to be shown in each project.
+1. **Create a portfolio item to talk about this project**: Create a portfolio project with this project, get into the technician part and write a lot about this exercise refering to technical part and challenges.

+2. **Include little resume about this as a project in home**: Write about this exercise in the home page.

+3. **Rewrite the README.me**: Read and improve the readme of this project in github.

+4. **Create US and Backlog in any related program**: Improve the scrum notation and organization of this project in any service that manage that, and improve the git flow and rules.

-2. **Strapi Integration or another CMS**: Enable strapi and manage the content of portfolio and blog with this cms.
+5. **Strapi Integration or another CMS**: Enable strapi and manage the content of portfolio and blog with this cms.

-3. **Projects by Categories**: Create all projects section with category separation.
+6. **Projects by Categories**: Create all projects section with category separation.

-4. **Using HTML components**: Implement component to improve UX of content of portfolio.
+7. **Using HTML components**: Implement component to improve UX of content of portfolio.

-5. **A11Y review and bugfix**: Improve accesibility of this blog.
+8. **A11Y review and bugfix**: Improve accesibility of this blog.

-6. **Enable multilanguage**: Enable Spanish translations for the content.
+9. **Enable multilanguage**: Enable Spanish translations for the content.

-7. **Create new fields to project content**: URL, images, fields related to study case, year, etc.
+10. **Create new fields to project content**: URL, images, fields related to study case, year, etc.

-8. **Research project and write all with cms**: fill a lot of content.
+11. **Research project and write all with cms**: fill a lot of content.